All Episodes

 And where is this headed in the next few weeks?

-Well, this is the way pandemics work, and that's why we all are deeply concerned and why we've been raising the alert in all metro areas and in all states.
+And that's why we all are deeply concerned and why we've been raising the alert in all metro areas and in all states.

 No state, no metro area will be spared.

-And the sooner we react and the sooner the states and the metro areas react and ensure that they've put in full mitigation at the same time understanding exactly what their hospitals need.
+And the sooner we react and the sooner the states and the metro areas react and ensure that they've put in full mitigation, at the same time, understanding exactly what their hospitals need.

-Uh I want to point out that the hydroxychloroquine is being administered to 1,100 patients, people in New York, along with the ZPAC, which is azithromycin.
+I want to point out that the hydroxychloroquine is being administered to 1,100 patients, people in New York, along with the ZPAC, which is azithromycin.

-And uh it's very early yet.
+And it's very early yet.

-It's only it started two days ago.
+It's only, it started two days ago.

-But uh, we will see what happens.
+But we will see what happens.

-Uh left one of the best jobs in our country running an incredible hospital in Texas.
+I want to thank Stephen Hahn, who's a great doctor, left one of the best jobs in our country, running an incredible hospital in Texas.

 And he's the head of the FDA, and Stephen got approval for that so fast.